dsw7/BridgingInteractions/scalene-triangle/coordinate-to-surface/README.md

 ## Description

-Algorithm for find the closest protein surface coordinate relative either a
+Algorithm for finding the closest protein surface coordinate relative to either a
 metal (**MT**) or bridging SD (**SD**) coordinate.
 The algorithm assumes that
 the input already contains both a bridging interaction and a metal.